awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-install-osx.md

 # Install the EB CLI on macOS<a name="eb-cli3-install-osx"></a>

-If you use the Homebrew package manager, you can install the EB CLI with the brew command\.
-You can also install Python and pip, and then use pip to install the EB CLI\.
+If you use the Homebrew package manager, you can install the EB CLI with the `brew` command\.
+You can also install Python and `pip`, and then use `pip` to install the EB CLI\.

 ## Install the EB CLI with Homebrew<a name="eb-cli3-install-osx-homebrew"></a>